simonloynes/happi-file-sync-confluence/README.md

 1. **GET `/content/{pageId}?expand=body.storage,version,space`**
    - Purpose: Fetch an existing page by ID to check if it exists and get its current content/version
    - Used when: Checking if a page exists before updating it
-   - Authentication: Basic Auth (user/pass) or Bearer token (personalAccessToken)
+   - Authentication: Basic Auth (user/pass)

 2. **POST `/content`**
    - Purpose: Create a new Confluence page
    - Used when: Creating a new page (when pageId doesn't exist)
-   - Authentication: Basic Auth (user/pass) or Bearer token (personalAccessToken)
+   - Authentication: Basic Auth (user/pass)
    - Request Body: JSON with page title, space, body content, and optional parent page

 3. **PUT `/content/{pageId}`**
    - Purpose: Update an existing Confluence page
    - Used when: Updating an existing page (when pageId exists)
-   - Authentication: Basic Auth (user/pass) or Bearer token (personalAccessToken)
+   - Authentication: Basic Auth (user/pass)
    - Request Body: JSON with page ID, title, body content, and version number

 4. **GET `/space/{spaceKey}`**
    - Purpose: Fetch space information by key (available but not currently used in main sync flow)
    - Used when: Called programmatically if needed for validation
-   - Authentication: Basic Auth (user/pass) or Bearer token (personalAccessToken)
+   - Authentication: Basic Auth (user/pass)

 ### Authentication

-All requests use one of the following authentication methods:
+All requests use Basic Authentication:
 - **Basic Authentication**: `Authorization: Basic {base64(user:pass)}`
-- **Bearer Token**: `Authorization: Bearer {personalAccessToken}`

 ### Request Headers